English Language Learning CDs

 - CDs are available in many different languages and for different levels.

-- You can use a computer or MP3 player to listen to the CDs
+- You can use a computer or CD player to listen to the CDs.

-- If you do not have a computer at home, you can use a library computer for free with headphones (if you don't have headphones, buy earbuds at the library)
+- If you do not have a computer at home, you can use a library computer for free with headphones.
+(If you don't have headphones, you can buy earbuds at the library for $1.50.)

 Movies on DVD